 When you have a garden, you get lots of organic waste such as fruits, vegetables, plant leaves, and branches.
-Rather than throwing it out into landfill, you can turn into environment friendly compost to reuse.
+Rather than throwing it out into landfills, you can turn it into environmentally friendly compost to reuse.

 That is the wrong approach, and in this article, you will get all the information you need to get started with composting (the right way).

-Composting is a process where microorganisms such as bacteria, fungi, and worms decompose the food and plant materials.
-The decomposed organic waste turns into the compost to be used for your garden and plants.
+Composting is a process where microorganisms such as bacteria, fungi, and worms decompose food and plant materials.
+The decomposed organic waste turns into compost to be used for your garden and plants.

 Most of the things you compost are home waste such as food, and yard waste such as leaves, tree branches, and grass.

-You need the following components to make a favourable condition for microorganism.
+You need the following components to make a favorable condition for microorganisms.

 Brown and Green Ratio (C:N ratio)